scala-native/scala-native-bindgen/docs/src/paradox/configuration.md

 ### Using Types From the Scala Native Bindings

-Similar to the above, the following this example shows how you can use types defined in the [C standard library] and [C POSIX library] bindings shipped with Scala Native.
+Similar to the above, the following example shows how you can use types defined in the [C standard library] and [C POSIX library] bindings shipped with Scala Native.
 Let's assume we have a binding with a method that uses the `FILE` type from `<stdio.h>`: